MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-cli-app-node-sign-in-sign-out.md

 # Tutorial: Authenticate users in a Node.js CLI application

-This tutorial is the final part of a tutorial series that demonstrates building a Node.js CLI application and preparing it for authentication using the Microsoft Entra admin center.
-In [part 2 of this series](./tutorial-cli-app-node-sign-in-prepare-app.md), you built a Node.js CLI application and preparing it for authentication.
+This tutorial is the final part of a tutorial series that demonstrates building a Node.js command line interface (CLI) app and preparing it for authentication using the Microsoft Entra admin center.
+In [part 2 of this series](./tutorial-cli-app-node-sign-in-prepare-app.md), you built a Node.js CLI application and prepared it for authentication.
 This tutorial shows you how to authenticate users in the Node.js CLI application you built.

 > [!div class="checklist"]
 >